 - The School Council is to annually receive a report from the school which includes the following information:

-- The school budget.
-The school budget shall be presented to School Council by November 30.
+- The school operational budget shall be presented to School Council no later than November 30.

 - The chair of a School Council must prepare and provide to the Board by September 30 of each year a report that: